Lewis & Clark Graduate School of Education & Counseling

 Print This Course

-CPSY 535 Research Methods in Counseling
+MHC 535 Research Methods in Counseling

 Content: Foundations of psychological research.
 Students are introduced to qualitative and quantitative research processes and basic concepts.
 Topics include (1) elements of the research process; (2) types of designs, program evaluation; (3) ethical considerations of research: informed consent, research with diverse and vulnerable populations, research with children, human subjects review; (4) basic measurement concepts: validity, reliability, norms, score interpretation; and (5) basic statistical concepts: frequency distributions, central tendency, measures of variability, correlation, normal curve, hypothesis testing, significance tests.
 Students read and evaluate examples of published research.
 Reviews Web-based resources for conducting research.